NEMT vs. Ridesharing: Medical Transportation Rivals or Future Partners?

 At first glance, both rideshare and NEMT seem to be doing the same thing.
 However, there are specific differences:

-Ridesharing NEMT services are designed for those who can walk independently and don’t require any mobility aids or personal assistance.
+Ridesharing NEMT services are designed for ambulatory passengers, those who can walk independently and don’t require any mobility aids or personal assistance.

-Rideshare drivers are not trained on how to assist passengers.
-They will not help you into buildings or even up the stairs.
-Their responsibility essentially ends at the curb.
-This poses a big challenge for passengers who are elderly, frail, or have any type of cognitive impairment.
+Rideshare drivers may be, but are not required to be, trained to assist passengers.
+If they have time in between orders or want to go above and beyond, then rideshare drivers will help passengers into buildings or even up the stairs.
+However, their responsibility essentially ends at the curb.
+This may pose a big challenge for passengers who are elderly, frail, or have any type of cognitive impairment.

-Conversely, traditional NEMT service drivers are trained for this.
+Conversely, traditional NEMT service drivers are trained for this, and such assistance is within their job description.
 They usually provide door-to-door as well as door-through-door assistance.
 This means that the passenger will be assisted right to their door, and even inside.

 Most rideshare vehicles are sedans that simply cannot accommodate wheelchairs.
 This is especially true for services outside major cities.

 NEMT fleets, however, are built with accessibility in mind.
-You can find wheelchair-accessible vehicles (WAVs), stretcher vans, as well as lift-equipped vehicles to accommodate a variety of physical needs.
-NEMT vans are also fully equipped with oxygen mounts, first aid kits, and other essential tools that ensure the safety and comfort of passengers during transport.
+There are wheelchair-accessible vehicles (WAVs), stretcher vans, as well as lift-equipped vehicles to accommodate a variety of physical needs.
+NEMT vans can also be fully equipped with oxygen mounts, first aid kits, and other essential tools that ensure the safety and comfort of passengers during transport.

 Rideshare drivers typically receive only general customer service training.
-They are not trained in handling any medical situations, vulnerable passengers, or emergencies.
+They are not required to be trained in handling any medical situations, how to service vulnerable passengers, or how to act during medical emergencies.

 In contrast, NEMT drivers will often undergo training in CPR, patient handling, HIPAA compliance, and disability awareness.